jlstauffer/GettingAndCleaningData/CodeBook.md

 resultant data set is the average of each variable by subject and activity.

-For additional information about the specific measurements taken in these trials, refer to the README and features_info files in the original dataset here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+For additional information about the specific measurements taken in these trials, refer to the README and features_info files in the original dataset here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 To read this file into R, use the read.table() function with header = TRUE.

-180 rows
+180 rows (30 subjects x 6 activities)

 50 columns